 President Obama’s most famous use of executive privilege came during the “Fast and Furious” scandal.
 The Bureau of Alcohol, Tobacco, and Firearms had run an operation to sell guns to Mexico, in the hope that they could track those weapons to major drug cartels and apprehend some of their members.
 The guns were not able to be tracked and one was eventually used in the killing of a border patrol agent.

 Representative Darrell Issa and Senator Chuck Grassley held hearings to determine what went wrong during the mission.
 Obama and Attorney General Eric Holder both said they did not know about it until a few weeks prior to the killing and did not authorize it.
 Congress and the Department of Justice ended up in a standoff over the sharing of 1,300 documents, leading Obama to assert executive privilege in order to keep them private.
-In retaliation, Congress voted to make Holder the first Cabinet member held in contempt of Congress.
+In retaliation, Congress voted to cite Holder for contempt of Congress.

 Much like Nixon and Clinton, Obama’s claim of executive privilege was rejected by a federal court, and the documents were turned over.

 Clearly, in the last half-century, executive privilege has lost some of its luster.
-With popular distrust of Washington at record highs, using this power appears less like protecting the public interest and more like hiding from the public for your own interest.
 But while executive privilege may be on the ropes after several defeats in court over the years, history indicates that President Donald J. Trump and future Presidents will continue to call upon this power—and the courts will continue to judge its necessity.

 Chris Calabrese is an intern at the National Constitution Center.
 He is also a recent graduate of St. Joseph’s University.